getty-zig/getty.so/pages/index.md

 ## Goals

-- Simplify (de)serializer implementations as much as possible.
+- Minimize the amount of code required for (de)serializer implementations.
 - Enable granular customization of the (de)serialization process.
+- Avoid as much performance overhead as possible.

 ## Features

+- Compile-time (de)serialization.
 - Out-of-the-box support for a variety of `std` types.
 - Local customization of (de)serialization logic for both existing and remote types.
 - Data model abstractions that serve as simple and generic baselines for (de)serializers.